PojavLauncherTeam/PojavLauncher/README.md

 Contributions are welcome!
 We welcome any type of contribution, not only code.
 For example, you can help the wiki shape up.
 You can help the [translation](https://crowdin.com/project/pojavlauncher) too!

-Any code change should be submitted as a pull request.
+Any code change to this repository (or iOS) should be submitted as a pull request.
 The description should explain what the code does and give steps to execute it.

 ## Credits & Third party components and their licenses (if available)
 - [Boardwalk](https://github.com/zhuowei/Boardwalk) (JVM Launcher): Unknown License/[Apache License 2.0](https://github.com/zhuowei/Boardwalk/blob/master/LICENSE) or GNU GPLv2.